 At the ENTSO-E Assembly in late 2015, the European Transmission System Operators (TSOs) approved and signed an all-TSO Multilateral Agreement for Regional Security Coordination Initiative (RSCI)-based TSO cooperation.
 With this mandatory contractual framework, TSOs across Europe have committed to establishing regional coordination services and setting up or appointing Regional Security Coordinators (RSCs) to perform the following coordination services:

-As part of Coreso´s commitment to operational excellence, the Coreso coordination room was upgraded and future-proofed.
-Refurbishment works were performed from 3 November until 23 December 2020 to improve operational processes and to enable our operators to perform their processes with a higher efficiency.
+As part of Coreso´s commitment to operational excellence, the Coreso coordination room is upgraded and future-proofed.
+Refurbishment works are performed from 3 November until 23 December 2020 to improve operational processes and to enable our operators to perform their processes with a higher efficiency.

-Coreso was hit by the coronavirus pandemic just as the whole world in early 2020.
+Coreso is hit by the coronavirus pandemic just as the whole world in early 2020.

-Following the implementation of the lockdown in Belgium, a decision was taken mid-March to drastically reduce the staff physically present at Coreso while Operations activities initially continued on-site, since Coreso is considered an essential and crucial service critical to the nation.
-This challenged us to adapt operational processes, IT infrastructure, shift organisation in less than 2 weeks to have more than 50% of the operational activities performed from home.
-It was an opportunity that arose to speed up remote access for a number of operational processes.
+Following the implementation of the lockdown in Belgium, a decision istaken mid-March to drastically reduce the staff physically present at Coreso while Operations activities initially continued on-site, since Coreso is considered an essential and crucial service critical to the nation.
+This challenges us to adapt operational processes, IT infrastructure, shift organisation in less than 2 weeks to have more than 50% of the operational activities performed from home.
+It is an opportunity that arose to speed up remote access for a number of operational processes.

-To perform the remaining activities that must be performed at Coreso premises, the operators worked in separate rooms, shift schedules were adapted from 8h to 12h, and offices were rearranged to be “COVID-proof”.
+To perform the remaining activities that must be performed at Coreso premises, the operators work in separate rooms, shift schedules are adapted from 8h to 12h, and offices are rearranged to be “COVID-proof”.

 Under the CEP, the standard RSC services will be transferred to RCCs.
 The services that TSOs will identify in the future as necessary for regional coordination – such as the management of critical grid situations – and new tasks identified in the CEP will also become part of the RCCs’ portfolio, while other tasks mentioned in the CEP will only be part of the RCCs’ portfolio if delegated by the TSOs.

-An RSC working table was established in February 2018 as part of the regional power coordination perspective.
-Three different workshops were organized: the first in Munich on April 25th and the following ones in Copenhagen and Hamburg.
+An RSC working table is established in February 2018 as part of the regional power coordination perspective.
+Three different workshops are organised: the first in Munich in April and the following ones in Copenhagen and Hamburg.

 These fruitful meetings represent the concrete output of earlier discussions between Coreso and TSCNET Services with regards to the enhancement of inter-RSC coordination and RSC cooperation on development issues.
 They are an illustration of the fact that enhanced cooperation between RSCs will be key to reaching our common target.

-Eirgrid and SONI, the two grid operators on the island of Ireland have joined and become a shareholder in Coreso, the coordinating body for regional security.
+On 15 December 2017, Eirgrid and SONI, the two grid operators on the island of Ireland join and become a shareholder in Coreso, the coordinating body for regional security.
 They join their European counterparts from Belgium (Elia), France (RTE), the UK (National Grid), Italy (Terna), Germany (50Hertz), Portugal (REN) and Spain (REE).

-Spanish high-voltage transmission system operator (TSO) REE is now a shareholder in Coreso, joining TSOs from Belgium (Elia), France (RTE), the UK(National Grid), Italy (Terna), Germany (50Hertz) and Portugal (REN).
+On 28 October 2016, Spanish high-voltage transmission system operator (TSO) REE becomes a shareholder in Coreso, joining TSOs from Belgium (Elia), France (RTE), the UK (National Grid), Italy (Terna), Germany (50Hertz) and Portugal (REN).

-REN, the Portuguese TSO, is joining the ranks of Coreso’s current shareholders, its fellow TSOs Elia (Belgium), RTE (France), National Grid (United Kingdom), Terna (Italy) and 50Hertz (Germany), by becoming a new shareholder.
+REN, the Portuguese TSO, is joining on 19 November 2015 the ranks of Coreso’s current shareholders, its fellow TSOs Elia (Belgium), RTE (France), National Grid (United Kingdom), Terna (Italy) and 50Hertz (Germany), by becoming a new shareholder.

 The European Awareness System is established: technical implementation of the EAS (ENTSO-E Awareness System) at Coreso (read access via the RTE connection to EAS) is completed.
 Coreso can now also view the most important real-time parameters for the European electricity system.